Co-Design of Soft Gripper with Neural Physics: Experiment Setup and Results

 \textbf{Our co-design framework is efficient with smoother gradients compared with differentiable simulator gradients}.
 During the optimization process, we conduct both individual and joint optimization, and compare them to the differentiable simulation-based optimization method.
 As shown in Figure \ref{fig:loss_compare}, compared with directly using gradients in the differentiable simulator, our neural physics-based optimization demonstrates significantly higher efficiency, yielding smoother gradients and smaller gradient norms, achieving a speedup of approximately three orders of magnitude in Figure~\ref{fig:bar}.
-To visualize the optimization behavior, we randomly select five objects and plot their optimization losses in Figures \ref{fig:diffsim_losses} to \ref{fig:joint_losses}.
-The differentiable simulation losses are smoothed for clarity.
-The yellow dotted line represents the average loss across all in-domain objects, with the shaded region as the standard deviation.
-A key observation is that joint optimization helps mitigate the risk of individual objectives getting trapped in local minima.
-Notably, several individual objects converge to lower loss values within the joint optimization setting.
-By considering the losses of all objects simultaneously, the joint strategy promotes better convergence behavior and results in a lower average loss across the object set.
+We visualize this by randomly selecting five objects and plotting their optimization losses in Figures \ref{fig:diffsim_losses} to \ref{fig:joint_losses}.
+The differentiable simulation losses were smoothed for clarity.
+The yellow dotted line represented the average loss across all in-domain objects, with the shaded region as the standard deviation.
+A key observation is that joint optimization helped mitigate the risk of individual objectives getting trapped in local minima.
+Notably, several individual objects converged to lower loss values in joint optimization.
+By considering the losses of all objects simultaneously, the joint strategy had better convergence and resulted in a lower average loss across the dataset.
 We present our design optimized in simulation in the top right of Figure \ref{fig:architechture}, where the color from green to red represents the transition from hard to soft materials.
 An interesting finding is that most of the optimized grippers have at least one rigid tip, resembling the nails of primates.